-Angelique is a PhD student in the Healthcare Robotics Lab working under the direction of Professor Laurel Riek.
+Angelique is a PhD student in the Healthcare Robotics Lab working with Professor Laurel Riek.
 Her research lies at the intersection of computer vision, robotics, and artificial intelligence.
 She’s working to design algorithms that enable robots to interact with groups of people in real-world environments.

 1) Why did you choose CSE?

 I started my PhD at the University of Notre Dame because I wanted to work with Dr. Laurel Riek, my advisor, in the Healthcare, Communications, and Robotics lab.
 After my first year in the PhD, she invited me to move UC San Diego to continue working with her.
 I accepted her invitation because UC San Diego was starting a Contextual Robotics Institute where multidisciplinary researchers come together to build community, collaborate, and work with local robotics companies.
 This seemed like the perfect opportunity to gain exposure to the robotics field.

 2) Who has influenced or guided you the most?
 And how?

 Laurel Riek has guided me the most throughout my PhD.
 She has taught me the ins and out of my research field and she has provided me many opportunities to meet and network with top researchers in my field.

 3) Can you talk about the impact of the research and projects you’ve been able to be part of at CSE?

 It’s a good time to be at UC San Diego because we just started the Contextual Robotics Institute, directed by Professor Henrik Christensen, and there’s a lot of work being done in soft robotics and surgical robotics.
 Laurel Riek is actually working to build robots from scratch to help older adults stay in their homes longer.